Please provide your zip code to see plans in your area.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1–800– MEDICARE to get information on all of your options.

-No one plans to end up in the hospital, but it’s reassuring for millions of enrollees to know that Part A covers so much of hospitalization expenses.
-It’s also comforting to know that most folks who are eligible for Medicare do not have to pay a Part A premium, thanks to the payroll taxes they (or their spouse) paid during their working years.
+No one plans to end up in the hospital, but it’s reassuring for millions of enrollees to know that Medicare Part A covers so much of hospitalization expenses.
+It’s also comforting to know that most folks who are eligible for Medicare do not have to pay a premium for Medicare Part A, thanks to the payroll taxes they (or their spouse) paid during their working years.

-The list of expenses covered by Part A includes:
+The list of expenses covered by Medicare Part A includes:

 If you are already receiving Social Security or Railroad Retirement Board benefits, the government automatically enrolls you in Medicare Part A at no cost when you reach 65.
 Look for your Medicare card to automatically arrive in the mail three months prior to your 65th birthday (or the 25th month of a disability, as you become eligible for Medicare after two years of being disabled and receiving Social Security Disability benefits).